New COVID Regulations for our Parish

 In short, the first requirement is that records of attendance have been reintroduced, effective from 5 December 2020.
 All persons aged 16 years and older who come into our church or Parish Centre for any reason are required by law to register their name, contact number, date and time of arrival in the various ways provided.
 Second, we are no longer required to keep 2sqm / 1.5m per person social distancing within our churches.
 However we do need to limit the church capacity to 60%, which for our church means 180 people, and common sense social distancing whilst in the church is still encouraged.

-The dispensation from attending Sunday Mass and Christmas Masses is still current, although everyone still needs to keep the obligation of the Lord’s Day on Sunday (and Christmas Day) in some way, as hopefully you have been doing thus far.
-The dispensation however means that you are not required to come to a Sunday Mass or Christmas Mass at this stage.
+The dispensation from attending Sunday Mass is still current, although everyone still needs to keep the obligation of the Lord’s Day on Sunday in some way, as hopefully you have been doing thus far.
+The dispensation however means that you are not required to come to a Sunday Mass at this stage.

 Ushers will ensure that all people coming into our church have their contact details registered as required by law, and that we have no more than 180 people in our church.
 Please follow their directives and be patient.
 Please note that the entrance to the church will only be through one back foyer entrance on the west side to assist with contact registering.